XLH UK policy on working with pharmaceutical and medical device companies

 - Any funding or joint activity must be compliant with the conditions of the ABPI Code of Practice for the Pharmaceutical Industry.
 Where a company is not a member of the ABPI we will require written assurances that any partnership work or support will be conducted to the ABPI Code of Practice.

-‘XLH UK policy on working with pharmaceutical and medical device companies’ was first published in October 2019.
-The review of this policy is October 2021.
+‘XLH UK policy on working with pharmaceutical and medical device companies’ was first published in October 2019 and reviewed in October 2022.